mGPT: Few-Shot Learners Go Multilingual: Ethical Statement and Social Impacts

 \subsection{Potential Misuse}

-The misuse potential of LMs increases with their abilities to generate high-quality texts.
-Malicious users can perform a socially harmful activity that involves generating texts, e.g., spreading propaganda and misinformation, abusing legal and governmental procedures, and facilitating fraud, scams, and other targeted manipulation~\cite{jawahar-etal-2020-automatic}.
-Ease of model deployment and the increasing difficulty of distinguishing between human-written and generated texts contribute to the spread of such misuse.
+The misuse potential of LMs increases with their ability to generate high-quality texts.
+Malicious users can perform a socially harmful activity that involves generating texts, e.g., spreading propaganda and other targeted manipulation~\cite{jawahar-etal-2020-automatic}.
 We recognize that our models can be misused in all supported languages.
 However, adversarial defense and artificial text detection models can mitigate ethical and social risks of harm.
-Our primary purpose is to propose multilingual GPT-style LMs for \textbf{research and development} needs, and we hope to work on the misuse problem with other developers and experts in mitigation research in future.
+Our primary purpose is to propose multilingual GPT-style LMs for \textbf{research and development} needs, and we hope to work on the misuse problem with other developers and experts in mitigation research in the future.